Continuing Education Activity

 - Explain interprofessional team strategies for improving care coordination and communication to advance cephalexin and improve outcomes.

 Cephalexin is an antibiotic that is effective against most gram-positive cocci.
-Additionally, cephalexin is effective against gram-negative bacteria, particularly E. coli, Proteus mirabilis, and Klebsiella pneumonia.
-Cephalexin indications include for treatment in acute and chronic urinary tract infections, gonorrhea, upper and lower respiratory tract infections, scarlet fever, beta-lactamase-producing staphylococcal infections, and streptococcal septicemia.
+Additionally, cephalexin is effective against gram-negative bacteria, particularly E. coli, Proteus mirabilis, and Klebsiella pneumoniae.
+Cephalexin indications include treating acute and chronic urinary tract infections, gonorrhea, upper and lower respiratory tract infections, scarlet fever, beta-lactamase-producing staphylococcal infections, and streptococcal septicemia.
 Cephalexin is also commonly used in treating streptococcal and staphylococcal skin infections.
-Additionally, cephalexin can also be given before and following surgical operations to decrease the risk of surgical site infections, especially in patients that are having a cesarean section.
+Additionally, cephalexin can also be given before and following surgical operations to decrease the risk of surgical site infections, especially in patients having a cesarean section.